jlehtomaa/data-science-projects/machine-learning-devops-engineer/predict-customer-churn/README.md

 # Predict Customer Churn

-- Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree Udacity
+Project **Predict Customer Churn** of ML DevOps Engineer Nanodegree by Udacity.

 ## Project Description

-Your project description here.

-## Files and data description

-Overview of the files and data present in the root directory.
+Train two models to predict which credit card customers are likely to churn.
+The two models considered are a scikit learn random forest classifier and a logistic regression model.

 ## Running the analysis (with poetry and pyenv)